- Applications:

 Evidence from the Literature

-Specifies dark adaptation protocols for ISCEV-compliant scotopic ERG (DA 0.01, rod-isolated; DA 3.0, mixed rod-cone; DA 10, strong flash).
+- Specifies dark adaptation protocols for ISCEV-compliant scotopic ERG (DA 0.01, rod-isolated; DA 3.0, mixed rod-cone; DA 10, strong flash).
 The minimum dark adaptation time for reliable rod-isolated DA 0.01 responses is a key parameter; shorter dark adaptation reduces b-wave amplitudes especially for weak stimuli.
-These standards define the context for interpreting pre-test dark adaptation requirements in behavioural scotopic testing as well.
+These standards provide useful methodological context for defining pre-test dark adaptation in behavioral scotopic studies, although ERG and optomotor endpoints are not interchangeable.

 Summary: Striatech Products supporting your research questions